 The subject examines issues of current concern in Human Rights Law.
 The issues selected will vary from time to time.
-They will include consideration of the adequacy of International Law standards and processes; regional approaches to human rights protection; the adequacy of Australian law and machinery, with comparative references to other relevant countries; human rights protection at State/Territory level.
+They will include consideration of the adequacy of International Law standards and processes; regional approaches to human rights protection; the adequacy of Australian law and machinery, with comparative references to other relevant countries.